 Africa Media provides all photographic and video production equipment on the expedition.
 Students, are however, welcome to bring their own personal photographic or video cameras if they choose.
 Editing and post-production computers are not provided by Africa Media, and if this is part of the program, students should travel with a laptop computer.

 Computers: Please bring your own laptop if you have one.
 It must be pre-loaded with Adobe Premiere Pro CC2015 or CS6 as we use this extensively on the course.
 We do have three computers to use if it is impossible for you to bring your own computer.

-Mentors will stay at Fly me to the moon guesthouse when not on a reserve.
-Students have dorm style apartments in standalone cottages next to the guesthouse.
-This is located in Mossel Bay, South Africa
+Mentors will stay at either Fly me to the moon guesthouse or have a single room in at Africa Media’s student house (your preference), when not on a reserve.
+Students have dorm style rooms at Africa Media’s student house located at Grootbrak River, Mossel Bay